|Associate Professor in the Department of Classics and Ancient History||212 38 North Bailey|

 |Member of the Centre for the Study of the Ancient Mediterranean and the Near East|

-Phillip Horky is Associate Professor of Ancient Philosophy and a member of Durham Centre for Ancient and Medieval Philosophy (DCAMP).
+Dr Phillip Horky is Associate Professor of Ancient Philosophy and Co-Director of Durham Centre for Ancient and Medieval Philosophy (DCAMP).
+He is also a member of the Department of Philosophy.
 Dr Horky's research concerns Ancient Greek and Roman Philosophy.
 He was educated at the University of Southern California (Ph.D.), the University of Chicago (A.M.), and the University of Michigan-Ann Arbor (B.A.).

 Prior to his arrival in Durham, Dr Horky held postdoctoral fellowships at Harvard University's Center for Hellenic Studies (2010-11), and Stanford University (2007-10).
 He has also held the Rockefeller Foundation Fellowship at the National Humanities Center (2016) and been a distinguished visitor at the Collaborative Program in Ancient and Medieval Philosophy, University of Toronto (2016).

 A trustee of the Gilbert Murray Trust, Dr Horky was a Member of the Council of the Hellenic Society (UK) from 2012-15.
-He is also a member of the Peer Review College of the AHRC and on the Advisory Council for the Institute of Classical Studies in London.
+He is also a member of the Peer Review College of the Arts and Humanities Research Council and on the Advisory Council for the Institute of Classical Studies in London.